 Dr. Young specializes in the medical and surgical management of all diseases of the retina, vitreous, and macula, as well as ocular trauma.
 His clinical expertise includes diagnosis and treatment of complex retinal diseases, including retinal detachment, diabetic retinopathy, retinal vascular occlusion, macular degeneration, macular holes and epiretinal membranes, among others.
 Dr. Young also has a special interest in pediatric retinal disease, including caring for premature infants with retinopathy of prematurity.

 Dr. Young is certified by the American Board of Ophthalmology.
 He has been an author of numerous publications in peer-reviewed journals, such as JAMA-Ophthalmology, Retina, the Journal of Pediatric Ophthalmology and Strabismus, and the Journal of Clinical Ophthalmology.
 He has authored and edited several book chapters, including a section on pediatric retinal disease in the textbook Manual of Retinal Diseases.
 He is a member of the American Academy of Ophthalmology, the American Society of Retina Specialists, and American Medical Association.

 In addition to his clinical work in Austin, Dr. Young has served extensively abroad.
 His most recent travel was to rural Ethiopia where he worked alongside local physicians providing medical and surgical care to patients of all ages.

 Dr. Young has a passion for wildlife and all things outdoors.
 Particularly, he enjoys saltwater sport fishing on the Texas Gulf Coast and bird hunting.
-His newest obsession is being a father to his baby girl, Alice.
+Beyond his remarkable professional achievements, Dr. Young finds immense joy in his role as a devoted husband and father to his two adorable children, Alice and Benjamin.